Alien Days

 "Alien Days" is the first single released from MGMT, the third album by MGMT, which was released as a cassette single on April 20, 2013.
 VanWyngarden explains the song as the feeling when "a parasitic alien is in your head, controlling things".
-The music video of this song was filmed by indie director Sam Fleischner, which was the second video released for the promotion of the album.
+The music video was filmed by indie director Sam Fleischner, which was the second video released for the promotion of the album.
+This was the first single released by MGMT since 2010's Congratulations.

 History

 MGMT demoed the song in February 2011.
 On March 30, 2012, the band premiered "Alien Days", at a show in Bogotá, Colombia, at the Festival Estereo Picnic.

 On March 11, 2013, MGMT confirmed on their Twitter account that a Record Store Day release would be a cassette tape (with download card) of the studio version of "Alien Days", which became available on April 20.
 On March 22, 2013, RSD confirmed that this single will be a Record Store Day exclusive limited release.
 On April 17, the band previewed the song in a stop motion video showing the unpacking of the cassette.

 On October 31 the band premiered video via Noisey.